atropos-null/LS/py109/py109_studyguide.md

 ```

 3.  ​XOR Gate (Exclusive OR)
-* Returns True when inputs are different
+* XOR (exclusive or) is a binary operation that takes two operands and returns True if exactly one of the operands is truthy, but not both
-* Python doesn't have a built-in XOR operator, but you can create one:
+* Python doesn't have a built-in XOR operator, but you can create one with a combination of other logical operators like `and` and `or`.

 ```python
 python
    def xor(value1, value2):